DLR-SC/tigl/doc/tutorials.md

 @image html images/tutorial_scratch/tuto_scratch_2.png
 \n

-3 ) In the dialog box, chose one of the template files, then click on "OK".
+3 ) In the dialog box, choose one of the template files, then click on "OK".

 @image html images/tutorial_scratch/tuto_scratch_3.png
 \n